brorb/710-wiki/Content/Discord/System Chats.md

       "colour": "#FFFFFF",
       "colour_value": 16777215
     },
-    "content": "There also seems to be a script in the game files name ""CONVERSATION.gdc"" but it seems to be empty.
+    "content": "There also seems to be a script in the game files name \"CONVERSATION.gdc\" but it seems to be empty.
 Other than that, that's all we've found from it and I've gotten a clean test from virustotal from it.", "timestamp": "2025-07-26T17:05:00.000000+00:00",
     "avatar_url": "https://cdn.discordapp.com/avatars/233711693241253891/267ed96f6273d08426882bd2c1f0aa33.png?size=1024",
     "url": "https://discord.com/channels/1389902002737250314/1389902003228114957"